nick264/music-processor-master/README.md

 If ffplay isn't found, you probably didn't install ffmpeg with ffplay.
 Run `brew uninstall ffmpeg` followed by `brew install ffmpeg --with-ffplay`.

 If you're having problems communicating with the USB port, make sure nothing else is using it.  e.g. the serial monitor in the Arduino IDE.

+If you get permissions errors, try running with `rvmsudo`.